A Man Escaped

 What if science-fiction were not a literary genre but a political and ideological theory.
 If so, Alex Garland uses Ex Machina to show us how he sees the world.

 Ever wondered where snow comes from?
-That and all manner of other wonders – and horrors – are uncovered in Tim Burton’s classic fantasy.
+That and other wonders – and horrors – live inside Tim Burton’s classic.

 Writing, producing, directing and starring in his own films Jacques Tati was a true auteur, influencing the likes of David Lynch, Tim Burton and Wes Anderson.